Assassin's Creed: Brotherhood is really Assassin's Creed III in disguise!Why would Nolan North sign onto a game he would have a bit part in?

 - Totally Jossed by Revelations.
 Lucy's dead, and a Templar.

 - Not completely Jossed.
 We know that Lucy was stabbed but we don't know if she's dead.
 However it is doubtful that she'll be up and running and jumping very quickly after an attack like that.

 The creators of the game intentionally left a glitch in the game after completing The Truth in BrotherhoodFor those that didn't complete the truth until after the game there's a short scene out of the animus where the group discusses the ramifications.
 In it nearly everyone's version of Desmond was glitched standing through the Animus.
 This was intentionally meant for us to question and clue us into the fact that a glitch occurred in the "real world".
 The development team has been noted for blaming all glitches and bugs in the games on the Animus, why would they leave such a common bug unless it was meant as a plot point?

 - I think they've patched it.
 Video Game Tropes do apply outside the Animus now too.
 There was a loading screen.

 Subject 16 lives yet.Who here has taken the Assassin's Creed: Brotherhood achievement for completing all the glyphs to a morse code translator?
 I'll tell you.
 It says "IAMALIVE"!

-- I figured he managed to Upload his brain to the animus data, along with the glyphs, and once all of them were solved, he's in Desmond's brain as some sort of Spirit Guide.
+- I figured he managed to Upload his brain to the animus data, along with the glyphs, and once all of them were solved, he's in Desmond's brain as some sort of Spirit Advisor.